vuejs/vuepress/packages/docs/docs/guide/markdown-slot.md

 </template>
 ```

-If the markdown content of a page is like this:
+If the Markdown content of a page is like this:

 ```md
 ::: slot header